 Our Group generates GHG indirectly through electricity consumption to operate our facilities.
 We have committed to reduce our GHG emissions by improving our operational efficiency.
-In 2016, the direct GHG emissions generated by the Group's company car amounted to 14.7 tonnes of carbon dioxide7 and indirect GHG emissions generated by the Group's electricity consumption (Hong Kong business) amounted to 653 tonnes of carbon dioxide7.
-Compared with the amount of GHG emissions in 2015, we have reduced our direct and indirect GHG emissions by about 3% and 2% respectively.
+In 2017, the direct GHG emissions generated by the Group's company car amounted to 15.3 tonnes of carbon dioxide7 and indirect GHG emissions generated by the Group's electricity consumption and paper consumption (Hong Kong business) amounted to 669.9 tonnes of carbon dioxide7.
+We have reduced the total amount of GHG emissions by about 2.7% compared with the GHG emissions in 2016.

 Energy consumption accounts for a major part of the Group's GHG emissions.
 Various energy saving measures have been implemented to improve operational efficiency and to reduce energy consumption of the Group.
-In 2016, the Group started to install energy efficient LED lighting across the offices by phases.
-The project is expected to reduce the office's lighting-related energy usage by more than 10% after all the phases are completed.
+In 2017, the Group installed energy efficient LED lighting across the offices.
+It is expected to reduce the office's lighting-related energy usage by more than 10%.
 Furthermore, all incandescent light bulbs were replaced by energy saving bulbs and higher energy-efficiency office equipment was adopted in our workplaces.